Skip to Main Content

 Maryland’s congressional lines are drawn by the state legislature, as a regular statute, subject to gubernatorial veto.

-For state legislative lines, the Governor submits a proposed plan at the start of the legislative session.
-In January 2021, the Governor established a nine-person advisory commission to assist with the process (and also to draft a proposed congressional map).
-The Governor will appoint one member of each major party and one registered with neither; those three will in turn appoint two other members of each major party and two registered with neither, from public applications.
-Commissioners will not be candidates for or employees of state or federal legislative office, party employees, or lobbyists; the commission will not consider voting patterns or candidate residence.
-The state legislature may adopt, modify, or ignore the commission’s proposals.
-The current commission members for the 2020 cycle are listed here.
+For state legislative lines, the governor submits a proposed plan at the start of the legislative session.
+In January 2021, the governor established a nine-person advisory commission to assist with the process (and also to draft a proposed congressional map).
+The governor appointed one member of each major party and one registered with neither; those three in turn appointed two other members of each major party and two registered with neither, from public applications.
+Commissioners were not permitted to be candidates for or employees of state or federal legislative office, party employees, or lobbyists; the commission did not consider voting patterns or candidate residence.
+The state legislature could adopt, modify, or ignore the commission’s proposals.
+The commission members for the 2020 cycle are listed here.

-The Maryland constitution vests original jurisdiction in the state Supreme Court (known as the Court of Appeals) for review of state legislative lines in state court.
+The Maryland constitution vests original jurisdiction in the state Supreme Court for review of state legislative lines in state court.
 There is no similar provision for congressional lines.
 [Md.
 Const. art.
 III, § 5]

 Timing

-For state legislative lines, if the state legislature does not pass a joint resolution within 45 days of the start of the session two years after the federal Census is conducted, the Governor’s proposal will become law; because the session will begin on Jan.
-13, 2022, that 45-day deadline will be Feb.
-27, 2022.
+For state legislative lines, if the state legislature does not pass a joint resolution within 45 days of the start of the session two years after the federal Census is conducted, the governor’s proposal would become law; because the session began on Jan.
+12, 2022, that 45-day deadline was Feb.
+26, 2022.
 [Md.
 Const. art.
-III, § 5] However, candidates must file for state legislative primary elections by Feb.
-22, 2022.
+III, § 5] Candidates were originally required to have filed for state legislative primary elections by Feb.
+22, 2022, but the state supreme court extended the deadline to Mar.
+22, 2022, amidst ongoing litigation challenges.
 [Md.
-Code, Election Law, § 5-303(a)]
+Code, Election Law, § 5-303(a); Order, In re 2022 Legislative Districting, Misc.
+No. 21 (Md.
+Feb.
+11, 2022)]

 The Maryland constitution ties the drawing of state legislative lines to the Census, and might therefore be construed to prohibit redrawing lines mid-decade; there is no similar provision pertaining to congressional lines.
 [Md.
 Const. art.
 III, § 5]